 "If they were real, you wouldn't need the goggles to see them."

-He forgot to say "please" again, but I let it slide.
-You know, virtual reality is different, and like all different things it could use some improvement.
-I noticed I suffered a couple of harmless seizures, and there were periodic - though welcome - interruptions by CNN, and what I believe were eerie, dadaist Hertz commercials.
-A person is free to smoke in this imaginary world, and that was nice; but I found it disorienting, having no one watch me disapprove of the paintings.
+The lad was talking nonsense, but perhaps that was to be expected.
+A different world, this virtual reality ... and like all different things it could use some improvement.
+I noticed I suffered a couple of harmless seizures, and there were periodic -- though welcome -- interruptions by CNN.
+A person is free to smoke, litter and scratch as needed in this imaginary place; but, conversely, I found it disorienting having no one watch me disapprove of the paintings.

 I came to Jackson Pollack's multicolored Food Stain, Pt.
-1, and watched it piously for a time.
-"I don't understand it," I said properly, "But, by god, it's making me think."
-Making me think about how idiotic artists are, I also thought.
-Thank god for art critics.
-I moved on.
+4, and watched it piously for a time.
+"I don't understand it," I said, properly.
+"But, by god, it's making me think."
+Making me think about how he might've considered an art class or two.

 Brainstorm to the rescue.
 "Milliman!"
 I barked.
 "Hand me one of those virtual Magic Markers.
 Quick, man!"